Sherman White (basketball): Professional career

 After White served his sentence at Rikers Island, he played in the Eastern Professional Basketball League on the weekends.
 He played for the Hazleton Hawks, Baltimore Bullets and Wilkes-Barre Barons for ten seasons while simultaneously selling storm windows, automobiles and liquor.
+He won an EPBL championship with the Bullets in 1961.
 White was the EPBL Most Valuable Player in 1955 and was a five-time All-EPBL First Team selection.

 Career statistics

 College

 Sherman White played during the era before many of the basketball statistics that are kept today were recorded, such as rebounds, assists, blocks, steals and turnovers.

 Legacy

-Sherman White was viewed as a can't-miss pick in the 1951 NBA Draft.
+Sherman White was viewed as a can't-miss pick in the 1951 NBA draft.
 The New York Knicks were ready to select him as their territorial pick.
 They were ready to pay him approximately $12,000 to $13,000, a very large amount in 1951.
 However, shortly after he was sent to jail, he and all of the other players involved in the scandal were banned from the NBA for life.

 Due to his NBA career having ended before it started, White was mostly remembered as one of the best players in college basketball history whom no one ever saw play professionally.
 In 2007, TheDraftReview named him as its first "Honorable Draftee," acclaiming him as "the best basketball player you never knew" and "perhaps the best (college) player in New York history."
 It can only be speculated that if White had been allowed to play in the NBA, he might have been the piece needed for the Knicks to win the 1952 and 1953 NBA Finals rather than lose them both to the Minneapolis Lakers.
 In 1984, Madison Square Garden named White to its all-time college basketball team.